marsborox/EcostratRefactor/ReadMe.txt

 	Events work fine w subscribed methods;

 	-MainTimer - Separate Timer/TimeControl - , moved all time relateed variables to TimeController
-			- we added counting time to spawn event for stat value manipulation,
+			- we added counting time to spawn event for stat value manipulation

 	-Update	- News relocated into news class, methods that add time to counter if treshold full do method - we are using the generic one and it will invoke events, NEXT TIME SUBSCRIBE